 If you’ve ever been hurt in an accident, you know how stressful and frustrating the aftermath can be.
 The right optional coverage policies, from PIP to MedPay, can help you get back on the road to recovery faster than you could on your own.
 Weigh your insurance needs and decide if the extra peace of mind is worth the cost.

-Don’t forget that if the worst should happen, Burriss Law is here to help as well.
+Don’t forget that if the worst should happen, the Lexington personal injury lawyers at Burriss Law is here to help as well.
 Our team is here to provide care beyond your case and get you the compensation you deserve to get your life back on track.

 We’ll put our 50 years of experience to work for you if you have been seriously injured and your injuries are someone else’s fault.